viash-hub/demultiplex/README.md

 ### Setting up SCM

-In order to let nextflow use any viash-hub workflow, you need to setup a [SCM](https://www.nextflow.io/docs/latest/git.html#git-configuration) file.
+In order to let nextflow use the viash-hub workflows, you need to setup a [SCM](https://www.nextflow.io/docs/latest/git.html#git-configuration) file.
 This can be done once by creating `$HOME/.nextflow/scm` and adding the following:
 ```
 providers {
    vsh {